Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/CONTRIBUTING.md

 Tests in the Service Bus client library are split into two categories:

 - **Unit tests** have no special considerations; these are self-contained and execute locally without any reliance on external resources.
-Unit tests are considered the default test type in the Event Hubs client library and, thus, have no explicit category trait attached to them.
+Unit tests are considered the default test type in the Service Bus client library and, thus, have no explicit category trait attached to them.

 - **Integration tests** have dependencies on live Azure resources and require setting up your development environment prior to running.
 Known in the Azure SDK project commonly as "Live" tests, these tests are decorated with a category trait of "Live".
 To run them, an Azure resource group and Azure Service Principal with "contributor" rights to that resource group are required.
-For each test run, the Live tests will use the service principal to dynamically create an Event Hubs namespace within the resource group and remove it once the test run is complete.
+For each test run, the Live tests will use the service principal to dynamically create a Service Bus namespace within the resource group and remove it once the test run is complete.

 The Live tests read information from the following environment variables:

 `SERVICE_BUS_RESOURCEGROUP`
- The name of the Azure resource group that contains the Event Hubs namespace
+ The name of the Azure resource group that contains the Service Bus namespace

 `SERVICE_BUS_SUBSCRIPTION`
  The identifier (GUID) of the Azure subscription to which the service principal belongs